zachegwood/3DGameEngineJS/README.md

 ## Blender

 Paste the following code in the "Scripting" tab inside Blender.
+Tested with version 4.4.3

 This will export the model's vertecies into a JSON file in the same directory as the .blend file.

 <code>

 import bpy
 import bmesh
 import json